slackapi/bolt-js/docs/_future/app_manifests.md

 | `datastores` | Array | (Optional) A list of all [Datastores](https://api.slack.com/future/datastores) your app will use |
 | `features` | Object | (Optional)  A configuration object of your app features |

-You will come back to the Manifest every time you create a new function or workflow, since each function your app uses must be declared in the manifest.
+You will come back to the Manifest every time you create a new workflow, since all workflows for your app need to be added to the Manifest in order to use them.

 ---